meganz/MEGAcmd/UserGuide.md

 ## Terminology and Descriptions

 ### Contact
-A contact is someone (or more precisely, their email address) that you can share files or folders with, and can chat with on MEGAchat.
+A contact is someone (identified by their email address) that also has a MEGA account, who you can share files or folders with, and can chat with on MEGAchat.

 ### Remote Path
 This refers to a file or a folder stored in your MEGA account, or a publicly available file or folder in the MEGA cloud.